Jie317/tencent_pcvr_dump/README.md

 #### 1.3 Ensemble
 - Input: test result files
 - Output: final result file

-### 2 Progress
-- Synthesized new train and test datasets from raw csv files

-### 3 Problems
-- How to encode the two non-deterministic lists (user_installedapps and user_app_actions)?

-### 4 What's going on?
-- Jie: Test FFM with avazu datasets preprocessed by Random Walker
-- Yin:
-- Wenwen:

 ## How to code data for Field-Feature Model